DS202-at-ISU/lab-1-team-10/README.md

 Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+\<\<\<\<\<\<\< HEAD This is a line form RStudio Karrigan: Went as expected

+This is a line from RStudio Cael L: Step 12.3 went smoothly, and I was able to get the github repository to load into RStudio successfully.

+Cael L. Step 12.4: The main problem I was having with committing changes to github it would set back the version of the READ.ME file in RStudio and it wouldn’t allow me to enter visual mode.
+I was able to fix this problem by deleting any information that RStudio didn’t know and it allowed me to commit messages.

 This is a line form RStudio Karrigan: Went as expected

+This is a line from RStudio Cael: Step 12.3 went smoothly, and I was able to get the github repository to load into RStudio successfully.

+This line is from RStudio Quita: Went as expected

+This is a line from RStudio Karrigan: Went as expected